wsp-sag/network_wrangler/docs/contributing.md

 ## Continuous Integration

-Continuous integration is set up in [Travis CI](https://travis-ci.org/wsp-sag/network_wrangler).
+Continuous integration is run in Github Actions.